qfpl/blog/content/drafts/nix/starting-simple-hydra.md

 ### Going further

-For those looking for more advanced Hydra information, then the [Hydra Tutorial](https://github.com/peti/hydra-tutorial) by Github user `peti` is an excellent resource.
+For those looking for more advanced Hydra information, the [Hydra Tutorial](https://github.com/peti/hydra-tutorial) by Github user `peti` is an excellent resource.
 The tutorial is also worked through as part of a presentation linked to from the repo: ([presentation link](https://www.youtube.com/watch?v=RXV0Y5Bn-QQ)).